PavelKisliak/BitSerializer/README.md

 ##### What's new in version 0.9:
 - [ ! ] Added XML serialization support (based on library PugiXml).
 - [ ! ] Add CI with builds for Win32, Win64 (VS 2017) and for Linux (GCC 8).
-- [ + ] Remove dependency from base library types for in/out text (now uses std::string everywhere).
 - [ + ] Add formatting options for output text (but formatting is not supported in CppRestJson).
+- [ + ] Add support encoding to various UTF based formats (defines in serialization options).
 - [ + ] Add optional writing the BOM to output stream/file.
+- [ + ] Remove dependency from base library types for in/out text (now uses std::string everywhere).
-- [ + ] Add encoding to/from UTF-8 for serialization std::wstring (when needed).
+- [ + ] Add UTF encoding when serializing std::wstring.
 - [ \* ] Add serialization C++ union type.
 - [ \* ] Change string type for path in archive from std::wstring to std::string (in UTF-8 encoding).
 - [ \* ] For archive based on RapidJson was changed in-memory encoding from UTF-16 to UTF-8.